By Dana Kim, Crypto Markets Analyst

 As companies rush to embrace blockchain, here are three common pitfalls that can lead to costly consequences:

-3. Ignoring User Experience: A DeFi protocol launched with great fanfare but faced criticism over user accessibility.
+Ignoring User Experience: A DeFi protocol launched with great fanfare but faced criticism over user accessibility.
 The complexity of blockchain technology can alienate users who find conventional banking interfaces easier to navigate.
 Prioritizing usability is vital for driving wider adoption.
+Understanding the flaws in user interaction can significantly enhance future blockchain applications.

 Where This Is Heading